junhyeongkim-kor/junhyeongkim-kor.github.io/publication.md

 title: Publication
 ---

-If you want to have access to all of our publications, you can visit [Google Scholar](https://scholar.google.com/citations?user=CqRv3WUAAAAJ&hl=ko)
+If you want to have access to all of our publications (some are skipped in this list), you can visit [Google Scholar](https://scholar.google.com/citations?user=CqRv3WUAAAAJ&hl=ko)

 # Research Papers